THE PRESTIGEMOVIE REVIEW

 That should be what matters and Robert wants that to be what matters.
 But he can't ignore his consuming professional jealousy.
 Despite the approval of his audience, the money and the fame, he knows there is one man in the city that the truly discerning audience takes seriously.
 What's even worse, his own mentor and friend, Cutter, knows Alfred is the better magician too.

-So under Cutter's wing, the two men work together, watching each other, sometimes Alfred works as Robert's assistant, even while they circle the other.
+So under Cutter's wing, the two men work together, watching each other, sometimes Alfred works as Robert's assistant, even as they circle.

 Stunned and wracked with confusion and guilt in the moment, Alfred rethinks and over thinks, until at last he can only say, "I don't know."